Italy to ask euro ministers to debate debt cost curb

 Euro zone finance ministers and ECB President Mario Draghi meet in Luxembourg on Thursday and are joined by their non-euro zone colleagues from European Union countries on Friday.

-The ECB has bought hardly any bonds from euro zone countries since Mario Draghi took over as president in November as policymakers have become increasingly wary of the program, emphasizing the need for governments to tackle the crisis.
+The ECB has bought hardly any bonds from euro zone countries since Mario Draghi took over as president in November as policymakers have become increasingly wary of the programme, emphasising the need for governments to tackle the crisis.

 Speaking about the automatic mechanism proposal, Moavero said: “The ECB may do it, but in a framework which would respect its autonomy.
 The mechanisms would make automatic something that the ECB has so far done autonomously.
 The European Stability Mechanism (ESM) may also do that, although it cannot act as a bank.”